 Ceramides will also speed up apoptosis (cell death) when cells are damaged irreparably.
-As a result, these fatty molecules can actually suppress the formation of tumors when inducing this type of cell death, and are often found in parts of the body that need repair.
+As a result, these fatty molecules can actually suppress the formation of tumors when inducing this type of cell death and are often found in parts of the body that need repair.

-What do ceramides do when applied topically?
-Ceramides help to replenish the skin’s stratum corneum layer, assist in impeding water loss, maintain hydration, and prevent the wrong types of bacteria from bypassing the lipid layer to reach the epidermis.
+Great question!
+Ceramides help to replenish that stratum corneum layer of the skin that we mentioned.
+They also assist in impeding water loss, maintain hydration, and prevent the wrong types of bacteria from bypassing the lipid layer to reach the epidermis.

-Ceramides are, however, particularly important to those with a dehydrated or dry skin, as their lipid layer needs more significant replenishment, and are especially beneficial for those with dry-oily skin, as they help to balance the stratum corneum and prevent excessive oil production.
+Ceramides are, however, particularly important to those with a dehydrated or dry skin.
+That’s because if you have dry skin or a skin condition that causes dehydration, your lipid layer needs more significant replenishment.
+Ceramides are especially beneficial for those with dry-oily skin, as they help to balance the stratum corneum and prevent excessive oil production.